FuelCell Energy Inc. (FCEL) Shares Up Despite Recent Market Volatility

-FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has increased by 1.64 compared to its previous closing price of 3.04.
-However, the company has seen a -8.04% decrease in its stock price over the last five trading sessions.
+FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has increased by 1.06 compared to its previous closing price of 2.83.
+Despite this, the company has experienced a -7.44% fall in its stock price over the last five trading sessions.
 Barron’s reported on 03/09/23 that FuelCell Stock Is Rising.
 Its Sales Beat Is Just One Reason.

 Is It Worth Investing in FuelCell Energy Inc. (NASDAQ: FCEL) Right Now?